romkatv/powerlevel10k/README.md

 | `rm COPYING`                  | `!1`             | 1 unstaged change                    |
 | `echo 2.7.3 >.python-version` | `🐍 2.7.3`       | the current python version in pyenv  |

-Other Zsh themes capable of displaying the same information either produce prompt lag or print stale prompt that doesn't reflect the current state of the system and then refresh it later.
+Other Zsh themes capable of displaying the same information either produce prompt lag or print prompt that doesn't reflect the current state of the system and then refresh it later.
 With Powerlevel10k you get fast prompt *and* up-to-date information.